UBICUA-JSSI/jssi.resolver/README.md

 // Resolver did
 resolver.did=V4SGRU86Z58d6TV7PBUe6f
  ```
-For testing purposes, the Resolver DID has the assigned value of V4SGRU86Z58d6TV7PBUe6f.
-It means that the Resolver wallet contains the necessary cryptographic material to sign their requests to DLT.
-Before testing, it is necessary to check if the wallet has been created and if the Resolver DID has been registered.
+JSSI Resolver must have a DID and a wallet that provides the necessary cryptographic material to sign its requests to the [Hyperledger Indy DLT](https://github.com/hyperledger/indy-sdk).
+Before testing, check if the Resolver wallet has been created and if the Resolver DID has been duly registered.

 ## Logging